MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-management-pack-templates.md

 ms.topic: article
 ---

-# Creating Management Pack Templates
+# Create management pack templates

 Use the following procedure to create and modify management pack templates.

-### To create a management pack template
+## To create a management pack template

 1. Start the Operations console with an account that has Author credentials in the management group.
 2. Open the  **Authoring**  workspace.